-Published in The Independent, The Telegraph, BBC, Rough Guides, TES, Record Collector, Esquire, BA High Life, Reader's Digest, Fodor's and VICE
+Published in The Independent, BA High Life, BBC, Rough Guides, The i, The Telegraph, TES, Record Collector, Esquire, Fodor's, Reader's Digest and VICE

 5 Things you didn’t know about Metallica’s Black Album